 Exposure therapy.
 I’m sure you’ve heard the term before.
 But what does it entail exactly?
 For starters, exposure therapy is a psychological treatment.
 And it was developed to help people confront their fears.
 We tend to avoid the things we are afraid of.
 The fears could be objects, specific activities, or even situations.
 Avoidance may work in the short term.
 However, in the long term, the fear may become worse.

 There are a number of different types of this specific kind of therapy.
 Because each type is designed to give you more experience with the stimuli.
-Exposure therapy is done in a situation that is either neutral or positive in overall experience.
-The main goal is to become less sensitive to the fear.
+Exposure therapy is done in a situation that is either neutral or positive in the overall experience.
+The main goal is to become less sensitive to that specific fear.
 This can be through sound, sight, smell and other environmental factors.

 What This Therapy Helps to Treat